mamaheux/pyodas2/docs/tutorials/file/sst.rst

   script.
 This path can be modified to point to a different file as needed.

 * :code:`HOP_LENGTH`: Defines the number of audio samples processed per iteration.
 A lower value gives higher temporal resolution but requires more processing power.
-TODO power of 2?

 C. Main Function - Initialization